 Blade widths are also crucial to re-sawing.
 You can re-saw a blade with a ¼ blade, but this will produce an unimpressive result and it will drift significantly.

-Finally, treat your resawblade well.
-Do not leave it on the saw and use it for every day cuts.
-Keep them for special cuts, and make sure that they are clean and rust free.
+Finally, treat your sawblade well.
+Do not leave it on the saw and use it for everyday cuts.
+Store them for special cuts, and make sure that they are smooth and rust free.
 It pays to keep them sharp and in good working condition.